High-Asset Divorce & Property Division

 We offer individualized care and tailored solutions for each client's unique needs.

-In high-asset divorce cases, your choice of divorce attorney shapes the course of your case — and your financial future.
+In a high-asset divorce, your choice of divorce attorney shapes the course of your case and your financial future.
 Don't leave your rights in inexperienced hands.

-Disputes over the valuation and classification of these assets (as in whether they are marital or separate property) sometimes require extensive litigation.
-Fortunately, our attorney is a strong litigator who is no stranger to protecting clients' rights in the courtroom.
+Disputes over the valuation and classification of these assets, including whether they're community property or separate property, sometimes require extensive litigation.
+Our attorneys are strong litigators who are experienced in protecting clients’ rights in the courtroom.

-Additionally, if a prenuptial or postnuptial agreement is involved, we can offer guidance through interpreting, enforcing, or challenging it.
+If a prenuptial or postnuptial agreement is involved, we also provide guidance in interpreting, enforcing, or challenging it.

 Complex Issues in a High Net-Worth Divorce

-High-asset divorces can be particularly complex due to the significant financial and property considerations involved.
-Here are some common issues that arise in high-asset divorces:
+High-asset divorces can be particularly complex because of the significant financial and property considerations involved.
+Here are some of the most common challenges.

 Asset Valuation

-Determining the true value of assets can be challenging, especially when there are illiquid assets, business interests, real estate holdings, or investment portfolios involved.
-Professional appraisers may be needed to evaluate properties, businesses, art, and other valuable items accurately.
+Determining the true value of assets can be challenging, especially when there are illiquid assets, business interests, real estate holdings, investment portfolios, or equity compensation such as RSUs, restricted stock, and deferred compensation.
+Professional appraisers or financial experts may be needed to evaluate properties, businesses, art, and other valuable items accurately.

 Hidden Assets

-One of the significant concerns in high-asset divorces is the potential for one spouse to hide assets to avoid division.
-It might involve underreporting income, diverting funds, or transferring assets to third parties.
-Detecting hidden assets can require forensic accountants or financial experts, along with (or as well as) specific litigation strategy.
+A significant concern in many high-asset divorces is the potential for one spouse to hide assets to avoid division.
+This might involve underreporting income, diverting funds, or transferring assets to third parties.
+Detecting hidden assets can require forensic accountants or financial experts, along with a targeted litigation strategy.

 Division of Business Interests

-If one or both spouses own a business, it can be difficult to determine the value of the business and how to divide the ownership.
-This often requires specialized knowledge to assess the value and find a way to either sell the business or compensate one party for their share.
+If one or both spouses own a business, it can be difficult to determine the value of the business and how to divide the ownership interest.
+This often requires specialized knowledge to assess the value and then decide whether to sell the business, buy out the other spouse, or compensate one party for their share.

 Spousal Support (Alimony)

 In high-asset divorces, one spouse may seek significant spousal support (alimony).
-The amount and duration of alimony depend on factors like the length of the marriage, the lifestyle during the marriage, and the earning potential of both parties.
-Determining the fair amount can be a complicated issue.
+The amount and duration of alimony depend on factors like the length of the marriage, the standard of living during the marriage, and the earning potential of both parties.
+Determining a fair amount can be a complicated issue.

 Tax Implications

 High-asset divorces often involve complex tax considerations.
 Asset division, including real estate and investment accounts, can have significant tax consequences.
-For example, one spouse may end up being liable for capital gains taxes when assets are sold, or income may need to be restructured to minimize tax burdens.
-It's essential to work with tax professionals, and we will work directly with tax counsel, to avoid unfavorable consequences.
+For example, one spouse may end up being liable for capital gains taxes when assets are sold, or income may need to be restructured to manage tax burdens.
+It's essential to work with tax professionals, and we work directly with tax counsel to help avoid unfavorable consequences.

 Working Hard to Protect Your Assets

-Disagreements over property divisions are one of the main reasons why a divorce goes to litigation.
-Litigation not only prolongs the divorce process, it also increases the costs associated with your divorce, and often creates additional stress for both parties.
-At Ross Family Law, we are will not hesitate to take your case to court if necessary to ensure your rights and assets are protected, but we also strive to resolve any disputes over property division without needing to go to court when possible.
-Regardless of your unique situation, our team is here to help.
+Disagreements over property division are one of the main reasons a divorce goes to litigation.
+Litigation not only prolongs the process, it also increases costs and often creates additional stress for both parties.
+At Ross Family Law, P.C., we can take your case to court if necessary to seek protection of your rights and assets, but we also work to resolve property disputes without going to court when possible.

 Continue Reading Read Less